How to Use a Cricut: A Beginner’s Guide to Cricut

-Whether you have a Cricut Maker or Cricut Maker 3, a Cricut Explore Air 2 or a Cricut Explore 3, your imagination is your only limit!
-While some Cricut machines have more features than others, ALL of them can cut, write, and score over 100 materials.
+Whether you have a Cricut Maker or Cricut Maker 3, a Cricut Explore Air 2 or a Cricut Explore 3, Cricut Joy or a Cricut Joy Xtra, or even a Cricut Venture, your imagination is your only limit!
+While some Cricut machines have more features than others, MOST of them can cut, write, and score over 100 materials.

 Cricut machines can cut through a wide variety of materials including cardstock, paper, vinyl, iron-on, fabrics, and textiles, just to name a few.
 You can even cut through items like soda cans, adhesive foil, corkboard, and washi tape.
 Are you already imagining all the cute, fun projects you can make with your die cutting machine?
 Quite simply, your Cricut is the most versatile machine in your craft room.